A new version of the Code of Construction Practice applies from 1 February 2022.

 Westminster's Code of Construction Practice (CoCP) is a written code of standards and procedures that developers and contractors must adhere to.
-The purpose of the CoCP is to monitor, control and manage construction impacts on sites throughout Westminster.
-It applies to all basement schemes and major development development sites that received consent from September 2016 onwards and is imposed through a pre-commencement planning condition.
+The purpose of the CoCP is to monitor, control and manage construction impacts throughout Westminster.
+It applies to all major developments sites and basement schemes that received consent from September 2016 onwards and is imposed through a pre-commencement planning condition.

-- pay the charges arising from site inspections and monitoring are to be paid as part of the CoCP process (smaller sites will not pay fees, but are expected to take into account the good practice measures set out in the code)
+Fees arising from site inspections and monitoring are to be paid as part of the CoCP process (smaller sites will not pay fees, but are expected to take into account the good practice measures set out in the code).